 - Contribute something valuable to the outlet that connects your brand to the topic

 Brands Getting Jacked Up

-Before the Internet, PR reps worked with editors and contacts to get the message right.
+Before the Internet, b2b technology PR reps worked with editors and contacts to get the message right.
 Topical pitches that exhibited poor taste or other errors in judgment were weeded out before ever reaching a reporter’s desk.
 If they did make it to a media outlet, they were quashed prior to publication.